Target-Aligned Reinforcement Learning: Target-Aligned Reinforcement Learning

 \emph{III) Offline Overshoot.} Both networks agree on direction, but the offline target proposes a more extreme update than the online network.
 The offline update is therefore only \textit{partially supported}, indicating some level of risk that the frozen offline target overshoots the ideal update magnitude, introducing the potential need for partial update reversion in the future.
 In essence, the stale target may push the agent too hard, ignoring recent evidence that the value is actually closer than the offline target suggests.

 \emph{IV) Misalignment.} The networks disagree on update direction.
 The offline target is not at all supported by the current online estimate.

 We hypothesize that, all else equal, updates with higher online support are more beneficial for learning.
 Specifically, we posit that learning is most effective in scenarios I and II, where the recent online target fully supports the stable offline target.
 Conversely, scenarios III and IV introduce varying degrees of risk.
-This hypothesis rests on three observations:

-\begin{observation}[Avoidance of outdated targets] Misalignment or offline overshoots suggest that the proposed offline update is no longer fully supported by the online estimate.
-By performing updates on those targets, we effectively chase targets which are no longer aligned with the most recent information.
-Avoiding such updates prevents the agent from committing to update steps that have been identified as directionally incorrect or excessively large by the most recent value estimates.
+In the following section, we define a metric to formalize the established preference for updates with aligned targets.